CenterForOpenScience/COSDev/docs/style_guides/javascript.rst

 Knockout modules aren't much different from regular modules.

 - Apply bindings in the constructor.
-Use the ``$.osf.applyBindings`` helper.
+Use the ``$osf.applyBindings`` helper.
 This will ensure that your ViewModel will be bound to the element that you expect (and not fall back to <body>, as ``ko.applyBindings`` will sometimes do).
-You can also pass ``$.osf.applyBindings`` a selector instead of an ``HTMLElement``.
+You can also pass ``$osf.applyBindings`` a selector instead of an ``HTMLElement``.
 - Name the HTML ID that you bind to with "Scope".
 Example: ``<div id="logfeedScope">``.
-- Adding the ``scripted`` CSS class to the div you bind to will hide the div until ``$.osf.applyBindings`` finishes executing.
+- Adding the ``scripted`` CSS class to the div you bind to will hide the div until ``$osf.applyBindings`` finishes executing.
 This is useful if you don't want to show any HTML for your component until the ViewModel is bound.

 **website/static/js/logFeed.js**